-- A) Introduce and orient students to professional work in varied substance abuse treatment and research settings with multidisciplinary treatment teams. - a.
-Clinical experiences may include observing and co-leading groups, conducting psychosocial intakes, writing treatment plans, case management, discharge planning/referrals, providing individual psychotherapy depending on the site. - B) Provide supervised practical experiences and promote the development of students' clinical skills. - C) Encourage the integration of academic work with practical experience. - D) Gain experience participating in clinical supervision and discussion of clinical cases. - E) Students are encouraged to commit to a minimum of 2 days per week (up to 8 hours/day) for at least 3 months at an approved field placement site (see below).
+- A) Provide supervised practical experiences and promote the development of students' clinical skills. - B) Introduce and orient students to professional work in varied substance abuse treatment and research settings with multidisciplinary treatment teams. - a.
+Clinical experiences may include observing and co-leading groups, conducting psychosocial intakes, writing treatment plans, case management, discharge planning/referrals, providing individual psychotherapy depending on the site. - C) Encourage the integration of academic work with practical experience. - D) Experience participating in clinical supervision and discussion of clinical cases. - E) Students are required to commit to a minimum of 2 days per week (up to 8 hours/day) for at least 6 months at an approved field placement site (see below).
 If a student wants to pursue a placement at another site, please consult with Dr. Talley.

 Students are not eligible for placements until they receive formal approval by the Assistant Director of the program.
 It should also be understood that there are limits to the number of students who can be accommodated at placement sites at any given time.
-Consequently, there will be times when there will be more applicants than there are slots available at a particular site.
+Consequently, there will be times when there will be more applicants than there are positions available at a particular site.
 Every effort will be made to ensure that all eligible candidates are accommodated.

 Application process: This consists of two elements.
-First, all applicants for placement must be NSSR MA level students who have completed Psychopathology III with a grade of B or higher and must be enrolled in or have taken one or both of the substance abuse counseling courses when doing fieldwork.
+First, all applicants for placement must be NSSR MA level students who have completed Introduction to Substance Abuse Counseling and Psychopathology III with a grade of B or higher and must be enrolled in or have completed Advanced Issues in Substance Abuse Counseling when doing fieldwork.
 Second, the enrollment form must be completed and returned to the student advisors' office.
 The information contained in the enrollment form, in conjunction with the student's performance during the required courses, serves as the basis for placement decisions.
+Dr. Talley reserves the right to not place students at externship sites based on their performance and behavior in class.

 Student malpractice insurance: All students participating in fieldwork must obtain APA Student Malpractice Insurance and provide Dr. Talley with a copy for her records.
-For more information, please visit: apait.org/apait/products/studentliability or speak with Dr. Talley.
+For more information, please visit: apait.org/apait/products/studentliability.